Big-Idea-Technology/ComfyUI_LLM_Node/README.md

 These parameters provide granular control over the text generation capabilities of the `LLM_Node`, allowing users to fine-tune the behavior of the underlying models to best fit their application requirements.

+## Quantization Config Node

+The Quantization Config Node offers options for model quantization, balancing performance and precision.
+For configurations and usage, check https://huggingface.co/docs/transformers/main_classes/quantization#transformers.BitsAndBytesConfig

+## Output Node

+The Output Node is a new addition that formats the generated text to ensure it is presented in a clear and readable manner.
+It handles the arrangement of text, spacing, and alignment, significantly improving the output's usability for further processing or display.

 ## Contributing
 Contributions to enhance the LLM_Node, add support for more models, or improve functionality are welcome.
 Please adhere to the project's contribution guidelines when submitting pull requests.